Continuation homomorphism in Rabinowitz Floer homology for symplectic deformations: Continuation homomorphism in RFH for symplectic deformations

 Assume that $\|\nabla\A_{\om_\sigma}(v,\eta)\|\leq\epsilon$ then

 This proves the Proposition \ref{prop:lagbd}. \end{proof}

-\begin{Rmk} A careful inspectation of the proof of Proposition \ref{prop:lagbd} shows that the constant $c',\delta,c_{\delta},\epsilon(\delta),$ and $\overline{c}$ continuously depend on the 2-form $\sigma\in\Om^2(M)$.
+\begin{Rmk} A careful inspection of the proof of Proposition \ref{prop:lagbd} shows that the constant $c',\delta,c_{\delta},\epsilon(\delta),$ and $\overline{c}$ continuously depend on the 2-form $\sigma\in\Om^2(M)$.
 In particular, Proposition \ref{prop:lagbd} can be extended to families of symplectic forms. \end{Rmk}

 \begin{Lemma}[Linear isoperimetric inequality] Let $\sigma\in\Om^2(N)$ be a weakly exact 2-form and $u_{\sigma}\sim 1$, then